Privacy Statement of the Financial Sector Conduct Authority (FSCA)

 Each of our divisions collect and process different attributes of your personal information at specific points of our regulatory processes, to fulfil a legislative mandate or for internal business purposes.
-You will learn more about the type of personal information we collect and process below.
+Please see below a non-exhaustive list of personal information categories that we collect and process.

 - Identifying number (employee number; company registration numbers, ID number),